-A mouthrinse is an oral hygiene adjunct that helps maintain your oral health.
-It effectively reach areas that both brushing and flossing can’t.
+A mouth-rinse is an oral hygiene adjunct that helps maintain your oral health.
+It effectively reaches areas that both brushing and flossing can’t.
 It is also a great aid for patients who can’t brush their teeth due to dexterity problems.

 What Type Of Mouthrinses Are Available?

-Antibacterial mouthrinses, on the other hand, kill the bacteria that cause tooth decay, gum disease, bad breath, and other oral health problems.
-An example of this type would be the chlorhexidine mouthrinses, which is prescribed for patients with severe form of gum disease.
+Antibacterial mouth-rinses, on the other hand, kill the bacteria that cause tooth decay, gum disease, and bad breath.
+An example of this type would be the chlorhexidine mouth rinses, which is prescribed for patients with severe form of gum disease.

-To be effective, the mouthrinse must be in contact with your teeth and gums for as long as possible.
-Instructions for use are printed at the back of the bottle, but most patients ignore these, resulting to decreased effectiveness of the mouthrinse.
+To be effective, the mouth-rinse must be in contact with your teeth and gums for as long as possible.

 When to Use – Before or After Brushing?